Alex Verdugo Preview, Player Props: Red Sox vs. Astros

-Alex Verdugo -- with an on-base percentage of .250 in his past 10 games, 90 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the Houston Astros, with Cristian Javier on the mound, on August 21 at 8:10 PM ET.
+On Tuesday, Alex Verdugo (.286 on-base percentage in past 10 games, 56 points below season-long percentage) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Justin Verlander.
+First pitch is at 8:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Yankees.
+In his most recent game, he strung together three hits (going 3-for-5 with a double) against the Astros.

 Alex Verdugo Game Info & Props vs. the Astros